Fractional Fourier transform: Application

 Thus, using just truncation in the time domain, or equivalently low-pass filters in the frequency domain, one can cut out any convex set in time–frequency space.
 In contrast, using time domain or frequency domain tools without a fractional Fourier transform would only allow cutting out rectangles parallel to the axes.

 Fractional Fourier transforms also have applications in quantum physics.
 For example, they are used to formulate entropic uncertainty relations, in high-dimensional quantum key distribution schemes with single photons, and in observing spatial entanglement of photon pairs.

 They are also useful in the design of optical systems and for optimizing holographic storage efficiency.
+More recent works have demonstrated the use of fractional Fourier transform in the longstanding problem of phase retrieval.